Rishikathron/TODO-APP/TODO-APP/readme.md

-# hi this is the sample test todo app
+# hi this is the sample test todo app - changes by -git

 # created to apply knowledge to test